psisoyev/psisoyev.github.io/_posts/2019-12-01-welcome-zio.markdown

 I will not go into details of specific terms and will provide links for you to do your own research.
 The intent of the post is to familiarize you with the library on a high level.
 We will see how to create services with ZIO and how to integrate it with libraries written in Tagless Final style.
-In the next chapters, I will cover more specific parts of ZIO ecosystem.
+In the next chapters, I would like to cover more specific parts of ZIO ecosystem and guide you in a deep dive into the different parts of the library.

 ### The problem to solve